A prisoner in a cell in an orange jumpsuit

 The module Economic Crime and Fraud Examination is recognised by ACFE (a global professional body for counter fraud professionals) and undertaking it provides opportunities for full-time students to complete the Certified Fraud Examiner qualification at a subsidised rate.

-Studying BSc Criminology with Psychology at the University of Portsmouth
+Studying BSc Criminology and Psychology at the University of Portsmouth

-Hear two of our expert Criminology team, Dr Craig Collie and Professor Becky Milne, explain why BSc Criminology with Psychology is such a fascinating degree to study, from the interactive facilities to the placement opportunities.
+Hear two of our expert Criminology team, Dr Craig Collie and Professor Becky Milne, explain why BSc Criminology and Psychology (formerly called Criminology with Psychology) is such a fascinating degree to study, from the interactive facilities to the placement opportunities.

 Dr. Craig Collie: Criminology with Psychology combines learning about the criminal justice system with getting inside the mind a little bit of people that commit crime.
 Why do people behave in certain ways and think in certain ways, how does our environment affect how we behave?